-“I was moved and very impressed,” says Roddy Doyle of Hisham Matar.
-“Each time I had to put it down I couldn’t wait to get back to it,” enthused Michael Frayn about his work.
-Anatomy of a Disappearance is Hisham Matar’s second novel,first published in 2011, and recently published as a Penguin paperback.
+“I was moved and very impressed,” says Roddy Doyle of the work of Hisham Matar, the celebrated Libyan writer, born 1970, who writes in English.
+“Each time I had to put it down I couldn’t wait to get back to it,” enthused Michael Frayn about one of his pair of novels to date.
+Anatomy of a Disappearance, Hisham Matar’s second novel was first published in 2011, and recently issued as a Penguin paperback.

-In The Country of Men - the stronger of the two, it has to be said - was first published in 2006.
-The novel was shortlisted for the Man Booker prize of that year, for the Guardian First Book, and the National Book Critics Circle Award in the US.
+In The Country of Men - the stronger of the two - appeared in 2006, was shortlisted for the Man Booker prize, for the Guardian First Book, and the the US National Book Critics Circle Award.
 It won six international literary awards, including Commonwealth Writers Best First Book Award, and has been translated into 28 languages.

-It's a nuanced story of life in the Libyan capital of Tripoli in 1979, as told by the precocious, observant nine-year old Suleiman.
-In its depiction of intimate, if complicated love, between the boy protagonist and his mother, and the very differerent relationship with his frequently absent father, it is tender and moving.
+In The Country of Men describes life in the Libyan capital of Tripoli in 1979, as told by the precocious, observant nine-year old Suleiman.
+In its depiction of intimate, if complicated love, between the boy protagonist and his mother, and the very different relationship with his frequently absent father, it is tender and moving.

-The reader gets a piquant sense of people trying to lead normal lives, while enduring the tension of living on the wrong side politically during the early days of Colonel Gadaffy’s Revolution.
-The suburb in which young Suleiman grows up enjoys a certain cultural flirtation with Italy, on the other side of the Mediterranean.
-Suleiman’s father is a buyer and seller of goods, he imports cows from Scotland on one memorable occasion, and trees from Sweden.
+The reader gets a piquant sense of people trying to lead normal lives as best they can while enduring the tension of living on the wrong side politically during the early days of Colonel Gadaffy’s Revolution.
+The suburb in which young Suleiman grows up enjoys a cultural flirtation with Italy, on the other side of the Mediterranean.
+Suleiman’s father is a buyer and seller of goods, who imports cows from Scotland on one memorable occasion, and trees from Sweden.

 The dissident elements in Tripoli's middle class endure constant phone surveillance – maybe that is because they actually have phones.
-Family members may be obliged to make humiliating interventions on behalf of fathers or husbands.
+Family members are obliged to make humiliating interventions on behalf of fathers or husbands.
 Friends in high places are necessary, but may not necessarily save you.

-In The Country of Men, also affords a fascinating insight into the position of women in Libya, half a century ago.
-His mother was forcibly married because she was seen in "mixed company" holding hands with a young boy at the Italian Coffee House in Tripoli.
+In The Country of Men affords a fascinating insight into the position of women in Libya, half a century ago.
+Suleiman's mother was forcibly married because she was seen in "mixed company," holding hands with a young boy at the Italian Coffee House in Tripoli.
 The fourteen-year old girl was locked in her room for 30 days while the family searched for a suitable groom.
-Young Suleiman feels deeply for his mother because of this injustice which she has endlessly laments.

-Ustath Jafer, a senior member of the Mokhabarat, is the neighbouring official with whom mother and son must intercede when Baba goes missing.
-Matar skillfully interweaves the parallel adult and childhood strands to make an impressive whole - the sinister police state and the young boys on the street, only dimly aware of what their fathers are at, behind the scenes.
+Ustath Jafer, a senior member of the Mokhabarat, is the neighbouring official with whom mother and son must intercede when Suleiman senior goes missing.
+Matar skillfully interweaves the parallel adult and childhood strands to make an impressive whole - the sinister police state and the young boys on the street, only dimly aware of what their activist fathers are up to, behind the scenes.

 At the end of the novel, the narrative moves forward in time to the present life of Suleiman in the mid-1980s.
-He is now 24 and living in Cairo, technically an "evader", who has avoided military service by fleeing Tripoli.
+He is now 24, living in Cairo, having avoided military service by fleeing Tripoli.

 Father, son, and new wife take a trip to Luxor, swimming off the boat as it cruises along the Nile, the newly-weds ostentatiously speaking French, English and Arabic to each other.
 Like Suleiman in the earlier novel, Nuri is unusually perceptive.
 “What I then took for adoration was Mona’s fancy to be adored,” he notes at one point.
 The earlier part of the novel is full of such elegant, pithy observations, it's just a pity that the energy seems to flag as the tale progresses.
-We await his next work with some anticipation, and hope that its locale will be Tripoli or Cairo.
-Matar just seems much better when he is giving us his North Africa.
+We await Matar's next work with some anticipation, and hope that its locale will be Tripoli or Cairo.
+Matar just seems much better when he is dealing with the home front.